Kolangal (1981 film): Plot

 Mariamma and Aliamma are neighbours and enemies.
 Aliamma's daughter is taken to Madras by their relative under false pretenses of getting her a good job but she returns home impregnated.

 Mariamma's daughter Kunjamma falls in love with a new bangle seller, Cheriyan.
 But Mariamma refuses their relationship.
-A parasitic villager, Chacko spreads rumors about Kunjamma losing her chastity for making her unappealing with potential suitors, and for Kallu Varky.
+A parasitic villager, Chacko spreads rumors about Kunjamma's losing her chastity for making her unappealing with potential suitors, and for Kallu Varky.

 Paramu is a character who considers women of the village as his property, he sees them through vulgar eyes, he is village's peeping tom, and if women refuses his advances he intimidates them and spreads rumors about them for destroying their lives.

 Raman Nair is another character of the film that helps the villagers when they need money, when they need land to dwell, and acts as a mediator in their problems.
 He supports the village in his own ways.
 However, even his intervention for Cheriyan's and Kunjamma's marriage didn't see success.